 - Fission Metroids.
 Oh God, Fission Metroids.
 At first they're about as tough as an ordinary Metroid, but then they split into two mini-Metroids... which can only be harmed by one of your four beams.
 Most players resort instead to just vaporizing the lot of 'em with a Power Bomb, but in the room in which they're encountered, they infinitely respawn, and Power Bombs are a rare commodity.

-- Bloggs, especially Dark Bloggs, in Metroid Prime 2.
+- Bloggs and Dark Bloggs.
 They have a ridiculous ability to hit you.
 What?
 You'll just side-dodge?
 They get you even if you attempt to side-dodge, even with the Gravity Boost to maneuver in the water, and the damage count is fairly high too.
 And they have only one weak spot, which isn't even vulnerable except while they're charging at you, and on Hard/Hypermode difficulty, enough health to guarantee you lose some of your own (on Normal/Veteran, both regular and Dark Bloggs only take one missile and a charged light beam shot to kill respectively).
 And the boss version of them is That One Boss...

-- The Grenchlers, also from Prime 2.
+- The Grenchlers.
 Way too much health (I swear those things don't take extra damage from the Dark Beam), obscenely damaging, will chase you into the water if you accidentally fall in (very easy in some of the rooms), plus they generally come in groups of three and have frighteningly broken hit detection.
 Oh yeah, don't even think about escaping to higher ground.
 They'll jump all the way up to you.
 And if you are at a distance, they will use an electricity based ranged attack.
 Alarmingly, going into the water is an even worse idea, even with the Gravity Boost, because they'll employ physics against you and electrocute the entire body of water you're submerged in.

-- The Rezbit mechanoid in Echoes.
+- The Rezbit mechanoid.
 Tough, agile flying with powerful attacks, an at-will instant-deploy deflector shield, a 'no lock on' mode where you can only hit it with manually aimed beam attacks and beam combos—which is the precursor to its Interface Screw attack.
 They stop being Demonic Spiders once you're accustomed to their pattern... but still remain an annoyance.
 The Screw Attack and Power Bombs can One-Hit Kill them, which makes them less of a threat once you have those two abilities.
 Until then, Entangler (charged Dark Beam) shots and missiles are the way to make the fight quick.

 - Dark Pirate Commandos.
 They're fast, have powerful attacks, and spam EMP grenades that can mess up your visor for several seconds.
 On top of all that, they're tough, and can become invisible to your normal visor.
 Thankfully, the Dark Visor makes it possible to see them, but until you get that, they're hair-rippingly difficult to fight.
 Thankfully, if you can't kill them, they'll eventually leave the room in two or three minutes.
 Like with the Rezbits, the Entangler makes these guys far easier.